ibm-cloud-docs/satellite/host-update-location.md

     ```
     {: pre}

-3. Provision a RHEL 8 host for your Satellite location in the identified zone and run the host attach script on that host.
+3. Provision a new RHEL host for your Satellite location in the identified zone and run the host attach script on that host.
 This process varies, depending on your infrastructure.
 For more information, see [Attaching hosts to your location](/docs/satellite?topic=satellite-attach-hosts).

-4. After your RHEL 8 host is attached to the location, you can assign it to the location control plane by using the `host assign` command.
+4. After your host is attached to the location, you can assign it to the location control plane by using the `host assign` command.
     ```sh
     ibmcloud sat host assign --host HOST_NAME --location LOCATION_ID --cluster infrastructure --zone ZONE
     ```
     {: pre}

-5. After you assign the RHEL 8 host to the control plane, you can remove a RHEL 7 host from the same zone that the RHEL 8 host was added to.
+5. After you assign the new host to the control plane, you can remove the old host from the same zone that the new host was added to.

     ```sh
     ibmcloud sat host rm --location LOCATION_ID --host HOST_NAME
     ```
     {: pre}

-Repeat these steps until all your RHEL 7 control plane hosts are replaced by RHEL 8 hosts and removed from the location.
+Repeat these steps until all your old control plane hosts are replaced with new hosts and removed from the location.

-If you have clusters running RHEL 7 hosts in your location, you might need to migrate your worker nodes.
-For more information, follow the [migration guide](/docs/openshift?topic=openshift-rhel_migrate) for your cluster version.
-{: tip}